MultiSafepay/docs/content/integrations/plugins/magento2/manual.md

 * Clear explanation of each payment method with links to docs
 * Modular setup, providing more flexibility during the installation process
 * For some payment methods the hosted payment page is now skipped, resulting in a higher conversion rate

+_MultiSafepay supports most functionalities of Magento.
+If you have any questions about the services we offer, do not hesitate to contact us at <integration@multisafepay.com>_

 ### 2. Requirements
 - To use the plugin you need a MultiSafepay account.
 You can create a test account on https://testmerchant.multisafepay.com/signup